spacejockeycl/area51-repl/README.md

 If the line starts with `!`, excute it as shell command, e.g. `!ls -a`.

 ## %edit
 Line editting in repl is sometimes painful.
 CL-REPL allows yot to edit code with your favorite text editor.

 ```
 CL-REPL> %edit <filename>
 ```

 CL-REPL invokes a text editor specified by `$EDITOR`.
 After editting code, save and close it.
 Then repl will start to evaluate it.
 If `<filename>` is not supplied, a temporary file will be created and deleted after evaluation.

-We've be sure the following editors work properly.
+We've made sure the following editors work properly.

 - vi & vim
 - GNU Emacs